zelikos/davincibox/README.md

 ### AMD

-Currently, davincibox uses ROCm by default for AMD GPUs.
-However, [GPU support in ROCm is very limited](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-gpus), and ROCm frequently [has](https://github.com/ROCm/ROCm/issues/768) [issues](https://github.com/zelikos/davincibox/issues/65) with DaVinci Resolve.
-Davincibox now also includes `mesa-libOpenCL`, and so `rusticl` can be tried as an alternative.

-If you experience issues using ROCm and would like to [test rusticl](https://github.com/zelikos/davincibox/issues/72):

-- **Make sure davincibox is [up-to-date](https://github.com/zelikos/davincibox?tab=readme-ov-file#upgrading)**
-- Follow the davincibox setup instructions below as normal
-- Run DaVinci Resolve with:
-    - Toolbox: `toolbox run -c davincibox /usr/bin/run-davinci rusticl`
+AMD uses Mesa's `rusticl` for OpenCL support in DaVinci Resolve, due [various](https://github.com/ROCm/ROCm/issues/768) [issues](https://github.com/zelikos/davincibox/issues/65) with AMD's official option, ROCm.
+These issues largely stem from the fact that [GPU support in ROCm is very limited](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-gpus).

+ROCm does remain available as a fallback option:
-    - Distrobox: `distrobox enter -n davincibox -- /usr/bin/run-davinci rusticl`
+  - Distrobox: `distrobox enter -n davincibox -- /usr/bin/run-davinci rocm`
+  - Toolbox: `toolbox run -c davincibox /usr/bin/run-davinci rocm`

-If rusticl does work better for you and you would like to launch Resolve with rusticl automatically, you can also adjust the `DaVinciResolve.desktop` file in `$HOME/.local/share/applications`.
-Add `rusticl` to the end of the `Exec=` line, before `%u`. e.g. `Exec=/usr/bin/toolbox run -c davincibox /usr/bin/run-davinci rusticl %u`
+If ROCm does work better for you and you would like to launch Resolve with ROCm automatically, you can also adjust the `DaVinciResolve.desktop` file in `$HOME/.local/share/applications`.
+Add `rocm` to the end of the `Exec=` line, before `%u`. e.g. `Exec=/usr/bin/toolbox run -c davincibox /usr/bin/run-davinci rocm %u`

 ### Intel

 For Intel GPUs, the `intel-compute-runtime` package is included and used by default.

-Like with AMD, `rusticl` is available to test as an alternative for Intel users.
-See the relevant instructions above.
+`rusticl` is available to test as an alternative for Intel users.
+Similar to running ROCm for AMD as shown above, you can use `run-davinci rusticl` in the container to use `rusticl` instead of the `intel-compute-runtime`:
+  - Distrobox: `distrobox enter -n davincibox -- /usr/bin/run-davinci rusticl`
+  - Toolbox: `toolbox run -c davincibox /usr/bin/run-davinci rusticl`

 ### NVIDIA